PeggyJV/cellar-contracts/docs/positions.md

 # Positions

-A Position is an instantiation for an adapter for a specific asset.
+A Position is an instantiation of an adapter for a specific asset.
 A cellar may have multiple positions using the same adapter.

 The process for setting up a position is as follows: